J-Siu/mygit/README.md

 ### Who & Why

 - Work with repositories that push to multiple git servers
-- Setting up repos on multiple machines repeatedly
+- Setting up repositories on multiple machines repeatedly

 ### Features